Signed in as:

-The cost to perform a yacht delivery depends on several things- no two deliveries are identical.
+The cost to perform a yacht delivery depends on many factors- no two deliveries are identical.
 Some of the factors that contribute to the final cost of a delivery are, anticipate speed of the vessel, condition of the vessel, condition of her systems, staffing needed, route and time of year.

-The largest variable in labor is vessel speed.
+The largest variable in calculating the estimate is vessel speed.
 Many captains bid assuming that a vessel will be moving at her hull speed.
 This provides an unrealistic estimate.
 A 40’ vessel may have a theoretical hull speed of 8 knots.
-But should she pushed that hard for a 2 week deliver?
-If an owner provides a speed (s)he feels the vessel will maintain, an estimate will be provided based on that speed.
-Should the vessel not maintain that speed because of weather, tide or current- the invoice will be for actual time required.
+But should she pushed that hard for a 2 week delivery?

 Customers can provide crew.
 However, owner-provided crew is expected to have a level of experience.
 Should you wish to have less experienced crew, we can discuss that.

-Because of relationships I have with sailing schools, sometimes individuals who have earned an ASA 104 or 114 rating will seek blue water deck time.
-If that opportunity exists, you will not be billed for crew.
+Because of relationships I have with sailing schools, sometimes individuals who have earned an ASA ratings will seek blue water deck time.
+If that opportunity exists, you will not be billed for volunteer crew.

 Our transportation costs are a direct pass-through.
 This includes airfare for the captain and crew to/from the vessel, or, if it is more cost efficient, one-way vehicle rental.
 Travel time is billed at the daily rate.